 Traumatic Brain Injuries (TBIs) occur when the brain is jarred, penetrated, or slammed within the skull, resulting in bleeding, bruising, or other damage.
 A TBI can lead to many weeks, months, or even years of memory loss, confusion, difficulty speaking, and other debilitating and frustrating complications.
 As a victim of a traumatic brain injury, you almost certainly have out-of-pocket medical expenses, lost income, and other damages that should be addressed in a personal injury claim or lawsuit.
-For those who have suffered an extreme injury that may result in cognitive disability for the short or long term, it is important to maximize compensation for future expenses and lost earning capacity, as well as the loss of joy of life and pain and suffering.
-Whether you have a detailed diagnosis from a doctor or you have only had a preliminary consultation with an emergency department physician, the brain injury and cognitive disability lawyers at The Preszler Law Firm are here to help.
+For those who have suffered an extreme injury that may result in cognitive disability for the short or long term, it is important to maximize compensation for future expenses and lost earning capacity, as well as loss of joy of life and pain and suffering.
+Whether you have a detailed diagnosis from a doctor or you have only had a preliminary consultation with an emergency department physician, Preszler Injury Lawyers may be able to help.

 Brain Injuries in Canada

 There are 1.5 million Canadians living with brain injuries, according to Brain Injury Canada.
 An additional 160,000 victims suffer brain injuries each year.
 While some brain injuries are non-traumatic in nature and acquired by strokes, substance abuse, and other illnesses, the majority are caused by traumatic events such as the following: